 Should I take into consideration other costs I am spending on this wedding (i.e. shower gift and/or travel expenses)?

-Yes.
-Some use the 20-20-60 rule.
+That is fine.
+Some use the 20-20-60 rule for gifts.
 Determine how much you want to spend total, then divide that number into: 20% for the engagement present, 20% for the shower present, and 60% for the wedding present.
 Now this would only be the case for a close friend who would invite you to these events.
-(And this would also make my case for why you shouldn’t invite people to more than one shower – but that is another post for another day!).

 If I am invited to multiple showers, should I bring a gift to each one?

-But because a lot of people either ignore or are unaware of this standard, I would say that if you are invited to more than two gift-worthy events (shower or engagement party) then, if the opportunity arises, tell the bride that instead of giving multiple smaller shower presents, you will be giving her one gift total.
-This will work whether you planned to spend $20 or $200 on the gift.
-Most brides would not want you buying multiple shower presents anyway; they are just usually too overwhelmed with wedding details that they forget to make this clear!
+If this happens, perhaps have a conversation with the bride and tell her that instead of giving multiple smaller shower presents, you will be giving her one bigger gift.
+This will work whether you planned to spend $50 or $200 on the gift.
+Most brides would not want you buying multiple shower presents anyway; they may just be too overwhelmed with wedding details to tell you!

 If I can’t attend a wedding, should I still send a gift?

-Do I need to give them something off their registry?
+Do I need to buy them a gift off their registry?

 Can I bring my gift to the reception?